Cozy and Clean January Decorating Ideas

 I placed a simple woven basket of faux pine on the mantel, keeping it unfussy and mostly bare, with a small nod to winter.

-The hutch also has a few natural elements with a little bit of winter pine and bleached pinecones, after I stripped away all of the Santas from Christmas.
+The hutch switched to winter with a few natural elements.
+A added a little bit of winter pine and bleached pinecones after I stripped away all of the Santas from Christmas.
 Adding a touch of the season over the usual white dishes is one of my favorite ways to decorate this heirloom hutch for the holidays.

 In the living room, the Christmas tree as well as the garland filling the mantel are gone, immediately making our home feel cleaner and calmer.

-And I added only two cozy winter decorations in here.
+And I added only two simple, cozy winter decorations in here.

 I miss the magic of the twinkle lights at night, so a strand of battery-operated fairy lights in a simple winter coffee table vignette was an easy way to keep it going.
-I love its soft glow under the faux flake snow.
+I love its soft glow underneath the faux flake snow:

 This is my favorite room to read in, and the lights and a fire in the fireplace really soothe my soul as I sit in here with a good book or a stack of decorating magazines.
 The only other winter decoration needed was this faux fur throw for me and my dog to cozy in under during the cold weather.